Skip to content

 VoxVision.

 A multi-mission, certified sensor + edge-AI payload designed for retrofit.
-New sensing, compute, and connectivity capabilities never before available to general-aviation aircraft, in a 7 kg box that installs in seconds and is operated from an iPad.
+New sensing, compute, and connectivity capabilities never before available to general-aviation aircraft, in a 7 kg system that installs in seconds and is operated from an iPad.

 VoxVision Mk2, three-quarter front render